 For example the Stallion WordPress SEO Plugin features is a tiny part of the Stallion Responsive Theme options.
 Stallion Responsive has a dozen options pages with hundreds of options.

 Anything added via a plugin can also be added via a theme, the reverse is not true.

-For example theme developers tend to add a sitewide H1 header including the name of the site, this is bad SEO practice, the H1 header should include the main SERP for that page which on blog posts and static pages tends to be the title of the post or page.
+For example theme developers have tended to add a sitewide H1 header including the name of the site, this is bad SEO practice, the H1 header should include the main SERP for that page which on blog posts and static pages tends to be the title of the post or page.
 This is very easy to achieve by editing a themes template files, almost impossible to achieve using a plugin because the H1 code is different for each theme and even if a plugin was developed to overwrite the H1 headers the CSS wouldn't match the themes CSS and the output wouldn't look right.
-This is just one example, there's dozens of theme elements that should be search engine optimized that plugins realistically can't touch.
-In comparison changing the title tag and meta tags is easy, which is why most WordPress SEO Plugins deal with the title tags and meta tags and not H1 headers, or the anchor text for Read More links or the damaging rel = nofollow attributes added by WordPress core and themes.
+If the theme you use adds a sitewide H1 header with the name of the site, change themes.

-Requires: 3.0 or higher
+Requires: 4.4 or higher

-Compatible up to: 3.6.1
+Compatible up to: 4.7.2

 Last Updated: 2 months ago

 Got something to say?
 Need help?